The Holy Spirit or my conscience?

 Ignoring your conscience as a believer can shipwreck your faith -1 Timothy 1:19.
 The Bible also speaks of a seared conscience in 1 Timothy 4:1-2 as God draws our attention to deceiving spirits.
 Craving for attention and seeking to settle scores, they teach hypocritical lies.

-The Holy Spirit our Helper
+The Holy Spirit, our Helper

-A personal relationship with the Holy Spirit is a sure way to know His voice so you can distinguish between the voice of the Holy Spirit and other voices.
-While the voice of the Holy Spirit aligns with the will and word of God, our conscience aims at pleasing the flesh.
+A personal relationship with the Holy Spirit is a sure way to know His voice and distinguish it from others.
+While the Holy Spirit’s voice aligns with God’s will and word, our conscience aims to please the flesh.

-So, the next time you replace “something told me “ with the “Holy Spirit told me “, be certain it is the Holy Spirit.
+So, the next time you replace “something told me “ with the “Holy Spirit told me, “be certain it is the Holy Spirit.
 To hear his voice, you must know Him – John 10:27, John 16:13-15.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com